-\paragraph{Example: Consumer finance} We observe data on past loan applications, where $X_i$ contains information reported on the application such as income and prior credit history, $D_i$ is whether the application was granted a loan, and $Y_i = D_i \times Y_i^*$ is whether the application defaulted if they were grant the loan.
-We would like to evaluate and/or design a credit score that predicts whether a new applicant would default on a loan $Y_i^* = 1$ \citep[e.g.,][]{BlattnerNelson(21), DiMaggioEtAl(22)-Fintech, FusterEtAl(22)predictably}. $\blacktriangle$
+\paragraph{Example: lending decisions} We observe data on loan applications, where $X_i$ contains information reported on the application such as income and prior credit history, $D_i$ is whether the application was granted a loan, and $Y_i = D_i \, Y_i^*$ is whether the applicant defaulted if granted the loan.
+We study credit scores that predict whether a new applicant would default $Y_i^* = 1$ \citep[e.g.,][]{BlattnerNelson(21), DiMaggioEtAl(22)-Fintech, FusterEtAl(22)predictably}. $\blacktriangle$

-\paragraph{Example: Pretrial release} We observe data on past defendants, where $X_i$ contains information about the defendant such as their current charge and prior conviction history, $D_i$ is whether the defendant was released prior to their trial, and $Y_i = D_i \times Y_i^*$ is whether the defendant committed pretrial misconduct (i.e., failed to appear in court or was rearrested for a new crime) if they were released.
-We would like to evaluate and/or design a pretrial risk tool that predicts whether a new defendant would commit pretrial misconduct \citep[e.g.,][]{KLLLM(18), ArnoldDobbieHull(20)-discrimination_alg, AngelovaEtAl(22)}. $\blacktriangle$
+\paragraph{Example: pretrial release} We observe data on defendants, where $X_i$ contains information about the defendant such as their current charge and prior conviction history, $D_i$ is whether the defendant was released before trial, and $Y_i = D_i \, Y_i^*$ is whether the defendant committed pretrial misconduct if released.
+We study pretrial risk tools that predict whether a new defendant would commit pretrial misconduct $Y_i^* = 1$ \citep[e.g.,][]{KLLLM(18), ArnoldDobbieHull(20)-discrimination_alg, AngelovaEtAl(22)}. $\blacktriangle$

-\paragraph{Example: Medical testing} We observe data on past patients, where $X_i$ contains patient information such as their vital signs at admission and prior medical history, $D_i$ is whether a doctor decided to conduct a diagnostic test such as a cardiac stress test, and $Y_i = D_i \times Y_i^*$ is whether the patient was diagnosed with a heart attack.
-We would like to evaluate and/or design a medical risk tool that predicts whether a new patient suffered from a heart attack \citep[e.g.,][]{MullainathanObermeyer(21)}. $\blacktriangle$
+\paragraph{Example: medical testing} We observe data on patients, where $X_i$ contains patient information such as vital signs at admission and prior medical history, $D_i$ is whether a doctor decided to conduct a diagnostic test such as a cardiac stress test or lab test, and $Y_i = D_i \, Y_i^*$ is whether the patient was diagnosed with a heart attack or bacterial infection.
+We study medical risk tools that predict whether a new patient suffered a heart attack or bacterial infection $Y_i^* = 1$ \citep[e.g.,][]{MullainathanObermeyer(21), HuangEtAl(22)}. $\blacktriangle$